-During World War II, he remained a successful playwright, screenwriter and director, as well as entertaining the troops and even acting as an unofficial spy for the Foreign Office.
-His plays during these years included BLITHE SPIRIT, which ran for 1997 performances, outlasting the War (a West End record until The Mousetrap overtook it), THIS HAPPY BREED and PRESENT LAUGHTER (both 1943).
-His two wartime screenplays, IN WHICH WE SERVE, which he co-directed with the young David Lean, and BRIEF ENCOUNTER quickly became classics of British cinema.
+During World War II, he remained a successful playwright, screenwriter and director, as well as entertaining the troops and even acting as a l spy for the Foreign Office.
+His plays during these years included BLITHE SPIRIT (1942), which ran for 1997 performances, outlasting the War (a West End record until The Mousetrap overtook it), THIS HAPPY BREED and PRESENT LAUGHTER (both 1943).
+His two wartime screenplays, IN WHICH WE SERVE, which he co-directed with the young David Lean as well as starring in, and BRIEF ENCOUNTER quickly became classics of British cinema.